Domestic Assault, Felony Assault, Crimes with alleged Domestic Relationship

 Minnesota has five degrees of assault crimes.
 Prosecutors can charge assault fifth degree as a misdemeanor, gross misdemeanor, or felony.
 Minn.
 Stat. §609.224.
 The gross misdemeanor and the felony levels require one or more “previous qualified domestic violence-related offense convictions.”
 And the look-back periods are either three or ten years.

 The first degree through fourth degree assault statutes do not require prosecutors to prove a relationship element.
 The exception is some third degree assault charges.
-However, a prosecutor must prove “a past pattern of child abuse” against the same minor, under Minn.
+However, there a prosecutor must prove “a past pattern of child abuse” against the same minor, under Minn.
 Stat. §609.223 subd.
 2. And a prosecutor must prove assault of “a victim under the age of four, and causes bodily harm to the child’s head, eyes, or neck, or otherwise causes multiple bruises to the body,” under Minn.
 Stat. §609.223 subd.
 3. Both are felonies.

 Non-domestic criminal statutes